Moonnalam: State Seedfarm, Moonnalam

 Moonnalam has great area of lands used for agriculture.
 The State Seedfarm at Moonnalam was established in 1960 and an area of 25 acres comes under it.
 It deals with the scientific production, storage and distribution of saplings.
 The soil here is sandy, clay, loam and strongly acidic in nature.
 The necessary water for irrigation is met by water from Adoor valyathodu and canal irrigation system.
 In the 2000s a huge well was dug to meet the increasing water needs.
 Under Kerala government, the State Seedfarm here deals with cultivation and storage of crops, mainly rice, banana, vegetables, coconut and tapioca.
 The rice fields have significant contribution in Moonnalam's greenery.
 Some of these fields were used for shooting movie scenes in old Malayalam films.
 Modern agricultural techniques are adopted to increase the agricultural production.
 Both manpower and modern equipment are unified and scientifically utilized here.
 The adjoining small cow farm provides the necessary dung for farming.
 The Kerala government's vision to attain self-sufficiency in agriculture and food has encouraged people.
 Initiatives have been taken to utilise more and more barren lands for agricultural purposes.
 During the 2020 Covid lockdown, an increased demand for saplings were noted and saplings of various crops were distributed to promote agriculture in the area.
 The seedfarm encourages terrace farming and self and individual farming among the natives.
 Necessary advices are given by the authorities to improve agricultural practices.

 A weather observatory was placed here by ISRO years back for assessing rain, temperature and wind, which appears to be nonfunctional since last 10 years.
 The observatory was responsible for providing adequate weather information for crop cultivation.

-Marthashamuni Orthodox Church, Moonnalam
+Marthashamooni Orthodox Church, Moonnalam

-Marthashamuni Church is a Christian Orthodox Church located in Moonnalam.
+Marthashamooni Church also known as 'Poovankunnil pally' is a Christian Orthodox Church located in Moonnalam.
+It is the first church in India proclaimed under the name of St.Shmooni.
 People from far places of all religions visit this church.
-It is one of the most established churches in Kerala.
+It is one of the most established churches in Kerala and was proclaimed as a global pilgrimage center.
 The church is known for its celebration of 'Veliya Perunnal' which takes place every year in the month of January.
 Most of the members of the church are NRI's.

 Moonnalam Junction Playground

 Although a small playground, this ground has deep relations with sporting abilities of the children and youths of Moonnalam.
-The ground is being used since years for playing cricket, football, badminton, and volleyball.
+The ground has been used for years for playing cricket, football, badminton, and volleyball.
 It is also used to conduct Onam celebrations and Parayeduppu festival.
 Soorya Arts and Sports club, Yuvabharat Moonnalam clubs are the main clubs of Moonnalam.